Federico García Lorca Garden (Paris)

 The Federico García Lorca Garden (in French : jardin Federico-García-Lorca) is a public park situated on the 4th arrondissement of Paris, in the heart of the French capital.

 Location

 The park is situated near the Seine river, downstairs to the quai de l'Hôtel de Ville.

 This site is serviced by the Hôtel de Ville metro station and Pont Marie metro station.

 The Hôtel de Ville Batobus stop is situated precisely on the park.

 Tribute to Federico García Lorca

-The park is named after Spanish poet Federico García Lorca (1898-1936), assassinated in Andalusia by the Francisco Franco's Militia during the Spanish civil war, because of Republicans ideas and his homosexuality.
+The park is named after Spanish poet Federico García Lorca (1898-1936), assassinated in Granada by the Francisco Franco's Militia during the Spanish Civil War, because of his homosexuality and Republican ideas.